CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Picture

 At first, only foreign hospital staff played on the court.
 But then, street kids began to pick up the game with sticks as rackets and dead balls they found scattered nearby.
-Noticing the interest of these young players, Hospital staff started collecting old rackets and giving impromptu lessons.
+Noticing the interest of these young players, Hospital staff started collecting old racquets and giving impromptu lessons.
 The Deschapelles community realized that tennis could be a transformative opportunity for the local kids who had little else.

 After the 2010 earthquake, five residents of Essex, CT, including the Mellons’ daughter, Jenifer Grant, formed Sister Cities Essex Haiti (SCEH), a group that partners with Deschapelle's Organization for Economic and Social Development.
 The local community leaders were eager to build a library and enhance the town's fledgling music and tennis programs—all of which SCEH accomplished.